The Worksite Challenge

 - Flagstaff Biking will draw from the list of entered bicycle commuters for raffle prizes every day of the week.

-- All riders who enter a commute on the BTWW website for ALL 5 DAYS, whether affiliated with a worksite or not, will be entered into a raffle for BIG prizes to be awarded on Tuesday, May 30th,
+- All riders who enter a commute on the website for ALL 5 DAYS, whether affiliated with a worksite or not, will be entered into a raffle for BIG prizes to be awarded on Wednesday, May 29th.

 Worksite Challenge Rules: